GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Zoom In / Out = mouse scroll wheel

 - Special notes about `ASSIMP Viewer` which is using [ASSIMPJS](https://github.com/kovacsv/assimpjs) interface and [ASSIMP](https://github.com/assimp/assimp) library:
-  - This is a revamped version of my GLTF v2.0 Viewer and is a sort of ASSIMP / three.js hybrid
+  - This is a revamped version of my GLTF v2.0 Viewer and is a sort of ASSIMP(JS) / three.js hybrid
   - Might have bugs and interface / library related limitations and slow to load some models
   - GLTF / GLB v2.0 and DRC models will be handled by three.js
   - All other formats, including GLTF / GLB v1.0, will be handled by ASSIMP(JS)